Mandelin7/chik/PRETTY_GOOD_PRACTICES.md

 from typing import TYPE_CHECKING

 if TYPE_CHECKING:
   # Note that the wallet state manager module imports the wallets.
   # This would create a problematic circular import condition at
   # runtime that `if TYPE_CHECKING:` avoids.
-    from chia.wallet.wallet_state_manager import WalletStateManager
+  from chik.wallet.wallet_state_manager import WalletStateManager

 @dataclass
 class SomeWallet:
   wallet_state_manager: WalletStateManager
 ```

 ## Tests